mxlang/dotx/README.md

 ```

 Options:
-- `-m, --message`: Specify a commit message (if not provided, opens an editor to enter a message)
+- `-m, --message`: Specify a commit message (if not provided, you'll be prompted to enter one)

 Example:
 ```bash